 Despite the diversity of the directives, food producers still have some freedom in terms of design and materials.
 As retailers, we don't have any direct influence over those elements.
 Nevertheless, when we add new products to our offering, we ensure respect for the environment and for resources.
 It is rare that we refuse a product on account of its packaging.
 In fact, experience shows that the most sustainable evolutions in terms of the design of materials and processes have their origins in the organic sector.
 Nowhere else is the use of returnable bottles, recycled paper and organic plastic as widespread.

 In those areas where we, as retailers, can be proactive, we have already taken several steps towards reducing packaging waste.
-In 2016, NATURATA Merl launched a pilot project called "Unverpackt", selling goods loose.
-Here, you can buy more than 25 types of everyday dry goods in the quantities you need.
-Working with the health authorities, we established some time later a system that meets all the requirements in terms of food safety and hygiene, while allowing you to bring your own containers from home to fill them with bread, cheese and even meat.
+We offer fresh fruit and vegetables, bread, cheese and meat completely unpackaged.
+Working with the health authorities, we established a system that meets all the requirements in terms of food safety and hygiene, while allowing you to bring your own containers from home to fill them with bread, cheese and even meat.
 We are also taking part in the Ecobox project from the Ministry of the Environment, Climate and Sustainable Development in conjunction with SuperDrecksKëscht.
 The green Ecobox is available, against a returnable deposit, from our Bio-Restaurant in Munsbach and from the Bio-Bistros in store, for you to take away any of your leftovers.
 Each Box is reusable, dishwasher-proof, cold and heat resistant, and can be recycled.
 In addition, we use thermal till receipts with no chemical colour developers, packaging paper for cheese with real wax without plasticised or mineral oil film, as well as washable nets in organic cotton for vegetables.